cloudmesh/cloudmesh-volume/README-source.md

     Deletes the specified persistent disk.
     Deleting a disk removes its data permanently and is irreversible.
+    The volume will be updated in the database with status set to 'deleted'.
+    (Use purge to remove deleted volumes from database)

+    Required Parameters:
+        name (string): names of volume

     Required Parameters for API function:
       project: project ID for the project in which the volume is located
       zone: the zone in which the volume is located